Beside the Mountain

 Two ingredients, frozen mango and strawberries measured on the table for mango popsicles.

-A Note about Mangoes
+A note about mangoes

 Key nutrition factors: Mangos are high in fiber, vitamin C, antioxidants, and folate.